MatasT-uni/Time-Series-Forecasting-From-S-P500-Stock-by-Python/README.md

 ## Project Files

 - `FinancialEngineering_TimeSeriesForecasting.ipynb`: The Jupyter Notebook containing all the code for data preprocessing, analysis, and forecasting.
-- `requirements.txt` (optional): A file listing all the necessary Python libraries for the project.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing